We are Geographers

 At The Stoke Poges School, it is our intention that Geography will inspire pupils with a curiosity and fascination about the world and its people that will remain throughout their lives.

 Geography provokes and answers questions about the natural and human world.
 It develops knowledge of places and environments throughout the world, an understanding of maps, and a range of problem-solving and investigative skills both inside and outside the classroom.
-Geography is an important link between natural and social sciences and focuses on understanding and tackling issues about the environment.
+Geography is an important link between natural and social sciences and focuses on understanding and tackling issues concerning the environment.

-Geography is an enquiry led subject that seeks answers to important questions such as:
+Each year group, focuses on overarching themes and enquiry questions.
+At The Stoke Poges School geography is an enquiry led subject that seeks answers to important questions such as:

 - Where is this place?